discordjs/guide/guide/miscellaneous/parsing-mention-arguments.md

 However, using `message.mentions` can lead to a few problems.
 For example, you do not know which mention belongs to which argument.
-Or if you are splitting the message's content by spaces to get the args, The mentions will still take up space in your args array, which can mess up the rest of your args parsing if you are not careful.
+Or if you are splitting the message's content by spaces to get the args, The mentions will still take up space in your args array, messing up the rest of your args parsing if you are not careful.

 Say you are writing a bot for moderating your server.
 You will want a kick or a ban command, which allows you to mention the person you are trying to ban.
 But what happens if you try to use the command like this?